Jean-Baptiste-Garcia/history-trend/README.md

 history-trend
 ===============

-history-trend is an API to compute trends from an history source.
-There are two types of history sources currently supported :
+history-trend computes trends from an history source.
+Source can be :
 * in memory array of versionned reports
 * streamed (using node.js stream.Readable)

-[history-store](https://github.com/Jean-Baptiste-Garcia/history-store) has been specifically developped for that purpose.
+[history-store](https://github.com/Jean-Baptiste-Garcia/history-store) is a streamable file system source.

 Installation